vault88/key-to-reg-converter/Readme.md

+# KEY to REG converter
-Easy convert .key files to .reg
+### _Easy convert .key files to .reg in two steps_
-Simply fill SET SID AND KEY CONTAINER block in converter.bat and put "converter.bat" in folder with *.key files and run.
+Simply edit _SET SID AND KEY CONTAINER_ block in converter.bat Then, put "converter.bat" in folder with *.key files and run.
+It will generate output.reg with every value from each *.key file.

+Done!